Fitting Parameters for a Flexible Molecule

 -

-Click QM Date/Compute to optimize and calculate Hessians of the molecule using the DFT B3LYP/6-31G* method.
+Click QM Data/Compute to optimize and calculate Hessians of the molecule using the DFT B3LYP/6-31G* method.
 Import the result into a QMD file.
-Make sure a MSD file is obtained from the optimized structure, which will be used to as the starting point to sample the conformational space.
+Make sure an MSD file is obtained from the optimized structure, which will be used as the starting point to sample the conformational space.

 -